Start-Stop-Continue Framework for Better Performance

 What is the Start-Stop-Continue Framework?

-The Start-Stop-Continue framework is a straightforward yet powerful feedback method that categorizes recommendations into three clear actions:
+The Start-Stop-Continue framework categorizes feedback into three clear actions:

 Why Start-Stop-Continue Works

-This framework succeeds where traditional performance reviews often fail for several key reasons:
+This framework works where traditional performance reviews often fall short for several reasons:

-- Clarity: It eliminates vague feedback by requiring specific actionable items
+1. Clarity: It eliminates vague feedback by requiring specific, actionable items

-- Balance: It acknowledges strengths (continue) while addressing areas for growth (start) and improvement (stop)
+2. Balance: It acknowledges strengths (continue) while addressing areas for growth (start) and change (stop)

-- Action-oriented: It focuses on future behavior rather than dwelling on past performance
+4. Action-oriented: It focuses on future behavior rather than past performance

-According to research, employees who receive clear, actionable feedback are 30% more likely to be engaged and 40% more likely to perceive their review process as fair.
+Research shows that employees who receive clear, actionable feedback are 30% more likely to be engaged and 40% more likely to see their review process as fair.

 Implementing Start-Stop-Continue in Different Roles